 Many organisations start by aiming for renewable energy matching of 60-70%.
 If that’s enough then hourly matching may not be necessary, but if you’re on a path to net-zero the goal should be 80-90%.
 The final 10-20% can be addressed when certificates are issued in increments of 30 minutes or less, something likely coming next year.

-Purchase certificates directly from renewable energy generators or on a specialist trading platform.
-Visit the Renewabl online marketplace and see the available options.
+Purchase certificates directly from renewable energy generators, brokers or on a specialist trading platform.
+Visit the Renewabl to run a tender specifically for your needs.
 Execute the transaction.

 When your hourly matching programme is in place, re-calculate your CFE score.
 You’ll be able to report hourly-matched green energy consumption to regulators with confidence.